-In 2013 John Constable’s Salisbury Cathedral from the Meadows 1831, one of the greatest masterpieces of British art, was secured for the nation through the Heritage Lottery Fund, the Art Fund (with a contribution from the Wolfson Foundation), The Manton Foundation and Tate Members.
+In 2013 John Constable’s Salisbury Cathedral from the Meadows 1831, one of the greatest masterpieces of British art, was secured for the nation through the National Lottery Heritage Fund, the Art Fund (with a contribution from the Wolfson Foundation), The Manton Foundation and Tate Members.

 The acquisition was part of a ground-breaking new partnership, Aspire, between five national and regional galleries:

-Aspire aims to enable audiences of all ages to enjoy and learn more about the work of John Constable by touring Salisbury Cathedral from the Meadows 1831 across the UK, supported by the Heritage Lottery Fund and the Art Fund.
+Aspire aims to enable audiences of all ages to enjoy and learn more about the work of John Constable by touring Salisbury Cathedral from the Meadows 1831 across the UK, supported by Art Fund, and by National Lottery players through the National Lottery Heritage Fund.
 Each partner displays the work in the context of their collection or location, accompanied by an inspiring programme of activities.

 Where can you see Salisbury Cathedral from the Meadows 1831?